-The Vacant Refinance Rule: Seasoning and Lease Requirements
+The Vacant Refinance Rule: Seasoning, Leases, and the Rehab Exception

 Rule